boneyr1/newfinalsite/README.md

 ## Preposition Counter
 ### The second tool is the 'Preposition Counter' named 'Preposition Counter .r' in this repository
+### You can access it through this link: https://rpubs.com/boneyr1/1031591
+### Another way to access this:
 ### Open the 'Preposition Counter .r' and download it into RStudio
 ### Open the file in RStudio and create a vector with the strings you want
 ### Insert the vector in the function prepositions_counter()